-Numerous studies show various health benefits related to turmeric supplement use.
-Chronic stress put on the body from unhealthy lifestyle choices can be benefited from curcumin’s two primary properties are:
+Numerous studies show various possible health benefits related to turmeric supplement use.
+Chronic stress put on the body from unhealthy lifestyle choices may benefit from curcumin’s two primary properties:

-Antioxidant - reduces oxidative stress by bringing balance to the number of free radicals causing mayhem in the body.
+Antioxidant - Curcumin helps reduce oxidative stress by promoting balance to the number of free radicals causing mayhem in the body.
 Free radicals contain negatively charged oxygen molecules that readily react and bond with other molecules.
 When free radicals get out of balance, harmful chain reactions involving proteins, fatty acids, and DNA can happen.
 If these reactions go uncheck overtime, issues like diabetes, high blood pressure, heart disease, inflammatory diseases, cognitive functioning diseases, and even cancer can develop.

 Anti-inflammatory – Inflammation and oxidative stress are closely related.
 However, inflammation markers in the body show inflammation to be a contributor to many chronic health conditions including brain and nerve-related illnesses like Alzheimer's and multiple sclerosis, cardiovascular disease, pulmonary issues like asthma and allergies, joint issues like arthritis and psoriasis, and diabetes.
-Curcumin has been shown to block several different inflammatory stimuli including diseases caused by viruses and bacteria, environmental pollutants, high glucose, and fatty acids.
+Curcumin has been shown to help block several different inflammatory stimuli.
+It may help reduce inflammation caused by viruses and bacteria, environmental pollutants, high glucose, and fatty acids.

 Medical Benefits of Curcumin

-Arthritis – Several studies show the anti-arthritic effect of curcumin in treating both osteoarthritis arthritis (OA) and rheumatoid arthritis (RA).
-These studies show anti-inflammation improvement both in blood tests for markers of inflammation and in physical tests with improvement in pain, stiffness, and physical function scores.
+Arthritis – Several studies show the anti-arthritic effect of curcumin in helping to treat both osteoarthritis arthritis (OA) and rheumatoid arthritis (RA).
+These studies show curcumin aids anti-inflammation with improvement in both blood tests for inflammation markers and in physical tests with improvement in pain, stiffness, and physical function scores.

-Irritable Bowel Syndrome (IBS) affects ten to fifteen percent of the global populations.
+Irritable Bowel Syndrome (IBS) affects ten to fifteen percent of the global population.
 Symptoms involve gut pain, bloating, diarrhea, and constipation.
-A review of several studies from the 1988 to 2018 found curcumin benefited both rats and mice with colitis.
-From the five studies involving humans, it was determined curcumin had a beneficial but not significant effect on IBS symptoms.
+Symptoms involve gut pain, bloating, diarrhea, and constipation.
+A review of several studies from the 1988 to 2018 found curcumin helped both rats and mice with colitis.
+From the five studies involving humans, it was determined curcumin may have a beneficial but not significant effect on IBS symptoms.

 However, many people seek self-treatment of IBM symptoms focusing on high-fiber diets, stress management, and relaxation techniques.
 With curcumin’s anti-inflammatory and antioxidant properties along with its ability to balance gut microbiota, it is a potentially useful addition to their self-treatment toolkit.

-Cancer Treatment – The UK Cancer Research group reports in laboratory studies turmeric seems capable of killing cancer cells and preventing cancerous cells’ growth.
-Turmeric appears to have the best effect on cancers involving the skin, bowel, stomach, and breast.
+Cancer Treatment – The UK Cancer Research group reports in laboratory studies turmeric seems capable of helping kill cancer cells and aiding preventing cancerous cells’ growth.
+Turmeric appears to have the best aiding effect on cancers involving the skin, bowel, stomach, and breast.

 Active People – With its anti-inflammatory property, curcumin can help reduce inflammation and soreness from physical activities.